QuantEcon/lecture-python.myst/_sources/five_preferences.md

 convenient exponential twisting formulas {eq}`tom6` and {eq}`tom12` for worst-case probability distortions, there are two related justifications for using entropy to measure discrepancies between probability distribution.

 One arises from the role of entropy in statistical tests for discriminating between models.

 The other comes from axioms.

 ### Entropy and statistical detection

 Robust control theory starts with a decision maker who has constructed a good baseline approximating model whose free parameters he has estimated to fit historical data well.

 The decision maker recognizes that actual outcomes might be generated by one of a vast number of other models that fit the historical data nearly as well as his.

 Therefore, he wants to evaluate outcomes under a set of alternative models that are plausible in the sense of being statistically close to his model.

-He uses relative entropy to quantify what he means by close.
+He uses relative entropy to quantify what  close means.

 {cite}`AHS_2003` and {cite}`BHS_2009`describe links between entropy and large deviations bounds on test statistics for discriminating between models, in particular, statistics that describe the probability of making an error in applying a likelihood ratio test to decide whether model A or model B generated a data record of length $T$.

 For a given sample size, an